-All food stamp households must be determined eligible for the benefit discussed under section 256.029.
-Food stamp households must demonstrate that their gross income is equal to or less than 165 percent of the federal poverty guidelines for the same family size.
+All Supplemental Nutrition Assistance Program (SNAP) households must be determined eligible for the benefit discussed under section 256.029.
+SNAP households must demonstrate that their gross income is equal to or less than 165 percent of the federal poverty guidelines for the same family size.

-The commissioner of human services shall implement simplified reporting as permitted under the Food Stamp Act of 1977, as amended, and the food stamp regulations in Code of Federal Regulations, title 7, part 273.
-Food support recipient households required to report periodically shall not be required to report more often than one time every six months.
+The commissioner of human services shall implement simplified reporting as permitted under the Food and Nutrition Act of 2008, as amended, and the SNAP regulations in Code of Federal Regulations, title 7, part 273.
+SNAP benefit recipient households required to report periodically shall not be required to report more often than one time every six months.
 This provision shall not apply to households receiving food benefits under the Minnesota family investment program waiver.

-The Minnesota food assistance program is established to provide food assistance to legal noncitizens residing in this state who are ineligible to participate in the federal Food Stamp Program solely due to the provisions of section 402 or 403 of Public Law 104-193, as authorized by Title VII of the 1997 Emergency Supplemental Appropriations Act, Public Law 105-18, and as amended by Public Law 105-185.
+The Minnesota food assistance program is established to provide food assistance to legal noncitizens residing in this state who are ineligible to participate in the federal Supplemental Nutrition Assistance Program (SNAP) solely due to the provisions of section 402 or 403 of Public Law 104-193, as authorized by Title VII of the 1997 Emergency Supplemental Appropriations Act, Public Law 105-18, and as amended by Public Law 105-185.